dejaviewdujour/glyphitti/README.md

+This was made during my time at Code Chrysalis

 # glyphitti

 Petraglyphs are the artistic remnants of ancient peoples.
 Be transported in front of Newspaper Rock in Arizona's Petrified Forest.
 Stamp a petraglyph identicial to one on the rock along the rock facing.
 Remember that just because you can doesn't mean you should.